ElPediatra/Pruebas/README.md

 # Pruebas
-Things I wath online and try myself
+Things I watch online and try myself
 Also some freestyle things

 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⣀⣀⡤⠤⠤⠤⢤⣀⠀⠀⠀⠀⠀⠀⣀⡠⠤⠄⠠⠤⢄⣀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀